nidkabo/data_science_projects/README.md

 # Data Science Projects
 I used the skills learned from [DataRockie](https://datarockie.com/) School to create these projects.
-The projects are split into 10 sprints as follows:
+The projects are split into 10 topics as follows:

 ## Spreadsheets
   - [x] [Dynamic Query](Spreadsheets/Spreadsheets_Dynamic_Query.png) -  Queries that return results dynamically